 Painting Animals in the Landscape

 In my painting career I've treated animals and landscapes as separate things, rarely combining the two unless a portrait required a realistic setting.
-This year I was determined to change that—over the summer I spent some time on a series of paintings with farm animals in them.
-In this blog post I will talk about the things I learned while painting these pieces.
+I was determined to change that—I spent a summer working on a series of paintings with farm animals in them.
+In this blog post I talk about the questions I asked myself while painting and the answers that I found.

 If you want to try this for yourself, the most important thing you need is a full selection of reference photos of animals.
-It is even better if you have a sketch book full of studies.
+It is even better if you already have some studies in a sketch book.
 Bear in mind that you are unlikely ever to capture all the animals you need for a painting in a single photograph.
 On most occasions, you will use several reference photos at a time.

 Where should you place the animals?